microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

       AccumulateStore structure and necessary flags.
 * `MatrixConstruction`
   * Iterate all other wave/group scope matrix calls and gather shapes and types.
+  * Thread-scope matrices are excluded from MatrixConstruction gathering, because runtime feature info query is defined only for wave/group scope matrices.

 #### Pipeline State Validation (PSV0)